python/devguide/devcycle.rst

 2.7, 3.6).
 Development is handled separately for Python 2 and Python 3:
 no merging happens between 2.x and 3.x branches.

-In each of the 2.x and 3.x realms, the branch for a feature version is always a descendant of the previous feature version: for example, the ``3.6`` branch is a descendant of the ``3.5`` branch.

-Therefore, each change should be made **first** in the oldest branch to which it applies and forward-ported as appropriate: if a bug must be fixed in both Python 3.6 and 3.7, first fix it in ``3.6`` and then merge ``3.6`` into ``default`` (which holds the future 3.7).

 .. _indevbranch:

 In-development (main) branch
 ----------------------------

-The ``default`` branch is the branch for the next feature release; it is under active development for all kinds of changes: new features, semantic changes, performance improvements, bug fixes.
-As the name indicates, it is the branch :ref:`checked out <checkout>` by default by Mercurial.
+The ``master`` branch is the branch for the next feature release; it is under active development for all kinds of changes: new features, semantic changes, performance improvements, bug fixes.

-At some point during the life-cycle of a release, a new :ref:`maintenance branch <maintbranch>` is created to host all bug fixing activity for further micro versions (3.3.1, 3.3.2, etc.).
+At some point during the life-cycle of a release, a new :ref:`maintenance branch <maintbranch>` is created to host all bug fixing activity for further micro versions in a feature version (3.3.1, 3.3.2, etc.).

 For versions 3.4 and before, this was conventionally done when the final release was cut (for example, 3.4.0 final).

 Starting with the 3.5 release, we create the release maintenance branch (e.g. 3.5) at the time we enter beta (3.5.0 beta 1).
-This allows feature development for the release 3.n+1 to occur within the default branch alongside the beta and release candidate stabilization periods for release 3.n.
+This allows feature development for the release 3.n+1 to occur within the master branch alongside the beta and release candidate stabilization periods for release 3.n.